 Proper Bear Spray Technique

-When faced with an approaching bear, creating a spray cloud between you and the bear, starting from 30 feet away, is crucial for effective deterrence.
+When faced with an approaching bear, creating a spray cloud between you and the bear, starting from 30 feet away, is crucial for effective bear deterrence.

 To use bear spray effectively, remove the safety clip immediately before spraying and aim slightly downward.
 This helps compensate for any crosswinds, guaranteeing the deterrent spray forms a barrier the bear has to pass through.
 Keep spraying until the bear changes direction.
 If it continues to approach, aim for its face to maximize the spray’s deterrent effects.